The-Software-Gorilla/tdd-by-example/java/ch17-04-arithmetic/README.md

 Open/Closed Principle is the "O" of the SOLID principles of object-oriented design.
 The question is how you know you're at this point in a TDD process.

+## TODO's
+- Create a CurrencyHolder base class with most of the implementation of Money, or make the methods virtual.
+- Figure out if IExpression needs a base class or an impl.
+Still on the fence.
+- Clean up the Bank.getDefaultBank() thing...
+We need it to be a function that something can implement.
+  It does not belon in Bank or Money.
+- Clean up the tests.
+They are a mess.
+- Decide if we need a getReciprocalCurrency() in the Bank.